abdurrahman-akkus/sinapsCV-community/README.md

-# SinapsCV
+# SinapsCV-community

-Sinaps Job Application Project
+SinapsCV is an application web site for human resources